Our 2018 Dash Cam Recommendations & Top Picks

 The OPIA 2 is still the most popular Dash Cam choice of the major fleet companies we supply.
 It has been tried and tested in all kinds of fleet vehicles that can be out on the road for 10-12 hours per day under continuous recording conditions.
 Very reliable.

 The OPIA 1 Dash Cam is the newer younger brother 2018 model.
 It records at a lower resolution, 1080P FULL HD, but is on steroids.
 In characteristic Vicovation ingenuity, Vicovation have cleverly boosted the 1080P resolution by using an ultra large lens aperture, f/1.4, and the new Sony STARVIS Sensor.
 These two modifications greatly enhance and improve 1080P FULL HD brightness, clarity, sharpness and detail.
-Vicovation also included a 1080P 60 FPS recording option in the OPIA 1 to increase smoothness and fluidity of the videos – great for improved license plate recognition.
+Vicovation also included a 1080P 60 FPS recording option in the OPIA 1 to increase smoothness and fluidity of the videos, reducing motion blur.

 Vicovation have re-introduced Wi-Fi connectivity into the OPIA 1 Dash Cam.
 Their much earlier models incorporated Wi-Fi, however it disappeared for a while from their range.
 It is back now so you can connect the OPIA 1 to your smartphone via the OPIAVIEWER APP and change settings or watch videos directly on your smartphone.
 If you are not interested in using the Wi-Fi connectivity, no stress because the OPIA 1 Dash Cam has a screen on it.
 Changing settings and reviewing footage is a button push away.
 The Vicovation OPIA 1 caters for all users.